Exercise: CMake

 Introduction

 Recall from class that CMake is a tool that enables you to configure and construct a build process for a project.
 This exercise will provide you first hand experience in using basic features of CMake that you may find useful (required) in order to complete your term project.
 You will be constructing and modifying the CMake configuration files of a small project in order to produce the final desired results.
 You should feel free to look at outside sources such as the CMake Documentation for help, as long as you do not copy or share your work with another student.
+There are also tools that can create initial CMake project structure.
+When using these tools for real projects, understanding your build system is still essential for tailoring and evolving the build process for your specific needs.
 To access help for any command from the command line, you may use

 cmake --help-command <command> | less